an-intrepid-coder/sector34_devlog_aar_runs/010_4/run.md

 [![s23t](s23t.jpg)](s23.jpg)

 The next stage could trigger at any moment.
 To make the coming fight more in our favor, we're going to crush the center while it's still disunited -- now is the time!
-The Alrakis Secundus Federation's forces will form the bulk of the Coalition/Resistance, once formed.
+The Alrakis Secundus Confederation's forces will form the bulk of the Coalition/Resistance, once formed.

 [![s24t](s24t.jpg)](s24.jpg)